arand013/IS-Quiz-Challenge/README.md

 # Coding-Quiz-Challenge

-[link to Password Generator!] https://arand013.github.io/PasswordGenerator/
+[link to the Coding Quiz here!] https://arand013.github.io/Coding-Quiz-Challenge/

 * GIVEN I need a new, secure password